stickfigure/trivet/README.md

 ```

 That's really all you need to create for each service.
 The rest is boilerplate setup.
 Create an invoker servlet that
 hooks up your dependency injection system; this example uses Guice.
-You can also look at `AbstractTrivetServlet` if you want
+You can also look at `TrivetServer` if you want
 more control.

 ```java